venkatakarthik-45/vsdworkshop/README.md

-# NASSCOM VSD DIGITAL VLSI SoC-Design and Planning
+# NASSCOM VSD DIGITAL VLSI SoC
+## Design and Planning

 - This workshop, organized by **VLSI SYSTEM DESIGN (VSD) in collaboration with NASSCOM, focuses on Digital VLSI SoC (System on Chip) design and planning**.